tkw4063/Game2/README.md

   *	Intro screen
 *	Final Game Submission: April 29
   	*Have people playtest between April 12 and this date so I can fix any bugs

+Notes:
+* add a bridge to canyon
+* look into weird slowdown